GabrielMacJr/RFM_Analysis/README.md

 <ul>
   <li> RFM analysis is a marketing technique used to rank and group customers based on the <b>recency</b>, <b>frequency</b> and <b>monetary value</b> of their recent transactions to identify the best customers and perform targeted marketing campaigns.

-  <li>The RFM model assigns a rank of 1 through 5 (from worst to best) for customers in each of the three categories (<b>Recency</b>, <b>Frequency</b>, <b>Monetary Value</b>).The ideal customer would therefore have a score of 555.
+  <li>The RFM model may assigns a rank of 1 through 5 (from worst to best) for customers in each of the three categories (<b>Recency</b>, <b>Frequency</b>, <b>Monetary Value</b>).The ideal customer would therefore have a score of 555.
 The higher the customer ranking, the more likely it is that they will do business again with a firm
+    <i>Various implementations of an RFM analysis system may use slightly different values or scaling</i>
   </li>

   <li>RFM analysis helps firms reasonably predict which customers are likely to purchase their products again, how much revenue comes from new (versus repeat) clients, and how to turn occasional buyers into habitual ones.